iwushik/Master-Theses/README.md

-# Master-Theses
+# Master-Thesis: Double-eclipsing systems
-Poloautomatic program for selecting suitable system for double-eclipsing systems
+Semi-automatic program for selecting suitable systems for double-eclipsing systems.

+Used on OGLE III and OGLE IV data on eclipsing systems from Small Magellanic Cloud.
+We are using ecl.dat file for primary minimum and period of stars.

+Terminal: python . run directory_OGLE_III directory_OGLE_IV